Dindaleon/hapi-react-starter-kit/README.md

 **User Rooms** (powered by socket.io)
 * Users can create multiple chat rooms
-* See who is typing
+* Users can see who is typing

 ## DEMO